Goat (Swedish band)

 Goat is a Swedish alternative and experimental fusion music group.
-The band originates—according to its own publicity—from Korpilombolo, Norrbotten County.
-Their first album World Music, was released on 20 August 2012 by Rocket Recordings, and in North America on the Sub Pop label.
-The group released their third studio album, Requiem, in October 2016.
+The band originates—according to its own publicity—from Korpilombolo, Norrbotten County, which has a history of voodoo worship.
+The seven-piece band performs wearing masks and costumes, with each of the band members remaining anonymous.

+To date, the band has released six studio albums: World Music (2012), Commune (2014), Requiem (2016), Oh Death (2022), Medicine (2023) and Goat (2024).
+In 2023, the band provided the score to the acclaimed BBC/A24 drama series, The Gallows Pole, directed by Shane Meadows.

 History

 Formation

 Goat, though currently based in Gothenburg, claims to hail from Korpilombolo in Sweden which, according to the band's own publicity, has a history of voodoo worship after a witch doctor came and lived there.
 Supposedly, when Christian crusaders came and destroyed the village the surviving people fled and placed a curse on the town.
 This has been described as "a lovely story, if possibly not entirely rooted in reality."

 The band started playing music when they were children, as part of a local community tradition, and there have been many incarnations of Goat who have recorded over the last "30 or 40 years".
 There are now three original "core" members of the band, from Korpilombolo, but in live concerts they are augmented by four other performers from Gothenburg.